datanav/docs/WORKLIST-improve-docs-gdpr.md

     [ ] explain/introduce Policies tab related to Purpose (But in getting-started?)
     [ ] explain/introduce Translations (But in getting-started?)
     [ ] explain/introduce
-    [ ] Advanced example: Sesam GDPR node to support export anatomized data sets for analysis.(But in getting-started?)
+    [ ] Advanced example: Sesam GDPR node to support export anonimized data sets for analysis.(But in getting-started?)
     [ ] "Handle data request as system owner" - specify where sheet names come from [x] rapport problems with webforms.
 Filled out fields get blanked out in overview lists and i fields if you try to edit with webform.
     [ ] info about the Data browser?
 How to make data editable to user (change request)